My Own Worst Enemy (song): In popular culture

 "My Own Worst Enemy" is heard in the 2000 film Ready to Rumble and 2012 film American Reunion, although the song does not appear on the original soundtracks of either movie.
 It was featured on Parks and Recreation, with some of the show's characters playing the song on Rock Band 2.
 "My Own Worst Enemy" was used in the 2016 action comedy Central Intelligence, and the PEN15 episode "First Day".
-The song was popular among fans of the Detroit Red Wings hockey team during games at the Joe Louis Arena.
+The song became popular among fans of the Detroit Red Wings hockey team during games at the Joe Louis Arena.
 During penalty face-offs, it would play before cutting off at the chorus, to which the fans would sing the rest of the chorus.
+On a 2018 episode of The Tonight Show, host Jimmy Fallon sings a deep-voiced version with members of The Gentlemen's Chorus.

-On May 27, 2022, Clay Travis and Buck Sexton announced that "My Own Worst Enemy" would become the theme song to their talk radio program, The Clay Travis & Buck Sexton Show.
-Previously, the show had used The Pretenders' "My City Was Gone", which had long been the theme to Travis and Sexton's predecessor program, The Rush Limbaugh Show, but the syndicators' rights to the latter song were soon to expire.
+In 2022, the song became the theme song to the talk radio program The Clay Travis and Buck Sexton Show.
+In 2023, the song was covered by a fictional band in an episode of The Summer I Turned Pretty.